Planar Surface Reconstruction from Sparse Views

 {\bf Continuous Problem:} Having selected a camera $\hat{k}$ and planar correspondences $\CB$, we can then refine the predictions from the deep networks for the camera and planes.
 We optimize over camera transformations $\hat{\RB},\hat{\tB}$ and plane parameters $\hat{\piB}_i, \hat{\piB}_j'$ to minimize geometric distance between the corresponding planes (assuming the same coordinate frame) and pixel alignment error based on pixel-level features:

 where $d_{\textrm{pixel}}$ measures the Euclidean distance of back-projected points that match across corresponding planes.
 Inspired by~\cite{wu20083d}, we warp texture to viewpoint normalized cameras using the plane parameters to extract viewpoint-invariant SIFT~\cite{lowe2004distinctive} features.
 The term $d_{\textrm{cam}}$ regulates the deviation from the selected camera bin.
-We initialize the optimization at $\RB_{\hat{k}}, \tB_{\hat{k}}, \piB_i, \piB_j'$, and optimize with a trust-region reflective minimizer (see supplemental for details).
+We initialize the optimization at $\RB_{\hat{k}}, \tB_{\hat{k}}, \piB_i, \piB_j'$, and optimize with a trust-region reflective minimizer.
 We parameterize rotations as 6D vectors following~\cite{zhou2019continuity}.

 {\bf Merging Planes:} Given planes in correspondence and camera transformations, we merge them in the global frame.
 We merge offsets by averaging and normals $\{\nB_i\}$ by solving for the $\hat{\nB}$ maximizing $\sum_{i}(\hat{\nB}^\intercal \nB_i)^2$ via an eigenvalue problem.